 A growing number of States are turning to the 1954 Convention as a framework for the protection of stateless persons.
 This reflects understanding that the 1954 Convention relating to the Status of Stateless Persons is the only legal instrument that formally establishes the international legal status of "stateless persons".
 The Convention also addresses many practical concerns relating to the protection of stateless persons - such as access to travel documents - that are not dealt with elsewhere in international law.
-While the 1954 Convention had only 65 States Parties on 1 July 2010, more States are acknowledging that it is a central component of the international regime for enhancing the protection of the rights of stateless persons.
+While the 1954 Convention had only 65 States Parties on 1 January 2011, more States have been acknowledging that it is a central component of the international regime for enhancing the protection of the rights of stateless persons.
+Twenty-three States pledged to accede to the Convention at the Ministerial Event organized by the UNHCR in December 2011.
+By the end of January 2014, 80 States were parties.